Stories Make Great Teachers: A Conversation Between Two Homeschooling Moms

 Thank you so much for listening!
 Alison and I really enjoy sharing our love of books with you and I hope you’re inspired as a result to craft your own main lessons around great books and stories.

 More Information for the Insatiably Curious

 Taproot Teacher Training for holistic, hands-on, Waldorf-inspired homeschoolers is held every summer in Ohio.
 It’s a long weekend retreat with intensive workshops and community building.
-Get on the interest list for Taproot Teacher Training 2021.
+Find out more about the next Taproot Teacher Training here.

 If teaching in main lesson blocks is intriguing to you and you’d like to know more, I have a series of articles, What is a Main Lesson Block? to inspire you.

 About the Art of Homeschooling Podcast

 The Art of Homeschooling Podcast is for parents who are ready to thrive in homeschooling.
 In each episode, we share stories and strategies so you can drop the overwhelm and get in touch with inspiration.
 You CAN create a homeschool life you love.

 I’m your host, Jean Miller, homeschooling mother of three now-grown children.
 And here at the Art of Homeschooling, we keep it sweet and simple so you can focus on cultivating creativity and connection at home.

 Rate & Review the Art of Homeschooling Podcast

 If this episode inspired you, I’d LOVE it if you could rate and review the Art of Homeschooling Podcast on your favorite podcast player!
 Reviews can be left on Apple Podcasts (iTunes), Podcast Addict, or Stitcher.